Heinrich Maier: Arrest, trial and execution

 Caldonazzi was beheaded at the Vienna Regional Court in January 1945 and Messner was gassed at the Mauthausen concentration camp in April 1945.
-On 18 March 1945 Maier was brought back to Vienna together with Leopold Figl, Felix Hurdes and Lois Weinberger.
+On 18 March 1945, Maier was brought back to Vienna together with Leopold Figl, Felix Hurdes and Lois Weinberger.
 Until his execution, he was used to defuse unexploded bombs and explosive devices in various districts of Vienna.
 Alfred Missong reports that Maier approached death with a deeply impressive composure.
 Chaplain Heinrich Maier was beheaded in the Vienna Regional Court on 22 March 1945 at 6.40 p.m.

 Last words

-His last words were "Long live Christ, the king!
-Long live Austria!"
+His last words were "Christ, the king, lives!
+Austria lives!"
 (Es lebe Christus, der König!
 Es lebe Österreich!)

 Legacy

-Knowledge of Maier's resistance to the Nazi terror regime was largely suppressed in Austria after the Second World War, partly because he acted against the express instructions of his church superiors, partly because his political plans for a Habsburg constitutional monarchy in Central Europe (according to the plans of Winston Churchill) were sharply rejected by Joseph Stalin and the USSR.
+Knowledge of Maier's resistance to the Nazi terror regime was largely suppressed in Austria after the World War II, partly because he acted against the express instructions of his church superiors, partly because his political plans for a Habsburg constitutional monarchy in Central Europe (according to the plans of Winston Churchill) were sharply rejected by Joseph Stalin and the USSR.
+The Government of Austria is in opposition of restoring Habsburg monarchy as well from 1918.
 This anti-Habsburg course also became part of the constitution of the Austrian State Treaty of 1955 over the imperative efforts of the USSR.